nkrasn/piano-practice/README.md

 # piano-practice

 React app that lets you learn and practice playing chords using a MIDI keyboard.
-Works in any browser that supports the Web MIDI API (tested with Chrome and Edge).<br>
+Works in any browser that supports the Web MIDI API (tested with Chrome and Edge).

+Try out the WIP build here: https://nkrasn-piano-practice.netlify.app/<br>
+(Exercises require a MIDI keyboard to be plugged in)

 # Exercise Types